reidmorrison/jruby-jms/README.md

 ### Current Activities & Backward Compatibility

-Currently reviewing Logging which uses Apache Commons logging by default.
-For now add the following Apache Commons and log4j libraries to your classpath

-* commons-logging-1.1.1.jar
-* log4j-1.2.16.jar

 Please read the source files for now for documentation.
 Looking into rdoc doc generation issue.